Husband of Norwegian woman thought abducted is arrested for her murder -police

-The millionaire husband of a Norwegian woman thought to have been abducted and held for cryptocurrency ransom in 2018 was arrested on Tuesday on suspicion of killing her, police said.
+The millionaire husband of a Norwegian woman thought to have been abducted and held for cryptocurrency ransom in 2018 was arrested on Tuesday on suspicion of killing her, police said, though his lawyer said he denied any involvement.

 The Hagen family had said it had received demands for ransom to secure her release - reported by Norwegian media to amount to some $10 million in a cryptocurrency known as Monero.
 On Tuesday Norwegian police said it had arrested her husband, businessman Tom Hagen.